facelessuser/coloraide/docs/src/markdown/color.md

 ## Updating

 A color can be "updated" using another color object.
-When an update occurs, the current color space is updated with the data from the second color, but the color space does not change.
+When an update occurs, the current color space is updated from the data of the second color, but the color space does not change.
 It is basically the equivalent of converting the second color to the color space of the first and then updating all the coordinates (including alpha).
 The input parameters are identical to the `new` method, so we can use a color object, a color string, or even raw data points.